Cordagoth/Blue-Protocol-Midi-Controller-/README.md

 administrator rights and sends keystrokes, which pattern-matches to things scanners treat as suspicious.

-You do not have to take that on faith.
 You can:
 - Read the full source in this repo (it is short).
 - Build the `.exe` yourself from that source (see below) so you never run a file you didn't make.
 - Check the published SHA-256 hash to confirm your download matches the official build.

-The major engines (Microsoft Defender, etc.) come back clean; the flags are from smaller heuristic/AI scanners.
+The major engines (Microsoft Defender, etc.) come back clean
 ## Important: game terms of service

 Automation and third-party input tools may violate the game's Terms of Service, **even though this tool only sends keystrokes and reads nothing**.
 Using it could put your game account at risk of suspension or other action.
 Use it at your own risk.
 You are responsible for your own account.
-The authors provide this software with no warranty (see LICENSE).

 ## Using a prebuilt download

 1. Download `BlueProtocolPlayer.exe` from the official Releases page.
-2. Verify its hash (see below).
-This is optional but recommended.
+2. Verify its hash (This is optional)
 3. Double-click it.
 It is the whole program; nothing to install.
 4. When Windows asks for administrator permission, allow it.
 The game ignores keystrokes from a program that isn't running as administrator.